gelatodigital/automate-sdk-hello-world/README.md

 ```
 <br/>

-### 6. Dedicated msg.sender
+### 6. Single execution tasks

-- Use `gelatoOps.createTask` and set `dedicatedMsgSender: true` to have a didcated `msg.sender` during your task executions:
+- Use `gelatoOps.createTask` and set `singleExec: true` for tasks that only need to be executed once.
+The task is automatically cancelled on the first execution.
 ```ts
 // Prepare Task data to automate const counter = new Contract(COUNTER_ADDRESSES, counterAbi, signer);